Fahani/webrobocomp.github.io/page12.md

 ## Generating a CDSL template file

-Even tough writing CDSL files is easy ñtheir structure is simple and the number of reserved words is very limitedñ robocompdsl can generate template CDSL files to be used as a guide when writing CDSL files.
+Even tough writing CDSL files is easy ‚Äìtheir structure is simple and the number of reserved words is very limited‚Äì robocompdsl can generate template CDSL files to be used as a guide when writing CDSL files.

 <div class="highlighter-rouge">